ucsb-cs48/s20/_lab/lab00_sb.md

 If you are new to writing software for the web, you are <em>strongly encouaged</em> to read the background information at the "learn more" link below.
 -   [Web Pages vs. Web Apps](https://ucsb-cs56.github.io/topics/webapps_webapps_vs_websites/)

-### What are we trying to accomplish again in this lab?

-If you just did a deep dive into the article [Web Pages vs. Web Apps](https://ucsb-cs56.github.io/topics/webapps_webapps_vs_websites/) it may be helpful to again review what we are trying to accomplish in this lab:

--   In this lab, we will <em>create a basic "Hello, World" type web app in Java"</em>
--   To test that, we need to run that on a server somewhere.
--   Configuring a web server for Java is challenging.
-But, fortunately, we don't have to.
--   Heroku.com offers "platform as a service" cloud computing for Java web applications.
-    -   We'll use the "free plan" that they offer for folks just getting started with learning Heroku.
-    -   This puts your application "on the web", for real, so that anyone in the world can access it 24/7

 ### Disk Quota